The Fear of Fearing?

 Neuro-linguistic programming (NLP) is another treatment that has proven to be effective.

-In certain, extreme situations, your therapist may prescribe you anti-anxiety or antidepressant medication.
-In such cases, it is important to remember to follow the doctor’s orders to the T and not to experiment with the medication.
-However, such medication is used only in extreme cases and never for long-term treatment of a phobia.
+In certain, extreme situations, your therapist may prescribe anti-anxiety or antidepressant medication.
+In such cases, it’s important to remember to follow the doctor’s orders to the T and not to experiment with the medication.
+Such medication is used only in extreme cases and never for long-term treatment of a phobia.

 Coping with Phobophobia

 Gaining control over your phobia of fears will take you a long way towards leading a normal and carefree life.
-You may not be able to completely eviscerate your fears, but learning to control them should be good enough to make sure that you get by.
-When it comes to fears, it is always important to remember that it is us who controls our fears and not the fear that controls us.
-With that thought in mind, no fear can be too hard to take on.
+You may not be able to completely do away with your fears, but learning to control them should be good enough to make sure you get by.
+When it comes to fears, it’s good to remember that it is us who controls our fears and not the fear that controls us.
+With that thought in mind, no fear will be too hard to take on.